ETDAU/aulib/README.md

-# aulib
+# The AU's library of R functions
-R package for MLITSD's Analytics Units
+R package for MLITSD's Analytics Units.